vishal-kumar4/Multibase/DECISIONS.md

 "simple static node-link diagram first, upgrade later" decision).
 Routing and safety are done and verified; the graph visualization itself is still open work.

+## Rate limiting via slowapi, keyed by client IP
+No auth layer exists, so IP is the only available key. /ask and /query get the tightest limits (10/min) since they trigger real LLM API spend per call; /health and /schema are cheap, looser limits (30/min, 20/min).
+Storage is in-memory (slowapi's default) - resets on container restart, and wouldn't share state correctly across multiple backend instances if ever scaled horizontally.
+Fine for a single-instance deployment; would need a Redis-backed store before scaling out.

+## Full Swagger/ReDoc API docs via typed Pydantic response models
+FastAPI generates /docs and /redoc automatically from route type hints, but only if the routes actually declare response_model, tags, and docstrings - without them the generated docs just show "returns: object" and are useless.
+Added request/response models in schemas.py (kept separate from main.py so route logic and data contracts don't mix), tags per route group, and docstrings pulled into each endpoint's description.
+One real regression caught during this: AskRequest.history moved from a plain list of dicts to list[Turn] (a proper Pydantic model, needed for Swagger to show a real schema instead of an opaque object) - but process_question() still did dict-style access (turn["role"]), which Pydantic model instances don't support.
+Fixed by converting back to plain dicts (t.model_dump()) before use.
+Caught by testing the actual multi-turn clarification flow, not just that /ask worked on a fresh question.

 ## Postgres moved to Neon (managed), local Docker container removed
 Completed the pattern started with Mongo/Neo4j - Postgres was the last